deckebach-michael/cs457-pa1/README.md

     python src/dbms.py

-Additionally, the dbms has been tested using the PA3 test script.
-The test script can be run through the dmbs either using a filename argument or using the standard input (on Linux):
+Additionally, the dbms has been tested using the PA4 test script. *Because PA4 requires multiple terminals, please do not pass the scripts via argument or standard input (on Linux).* Instead, the test script has been provided in pieces and can be copied and pasted into the terminals of running instances like so:

-    python src/dbms.py tests/pa3_test.txt

-    python src/dbms.py < tests/pa3_test.txt
+#### 1. Terminal 1
+`python src/dbms.py`
+Copy and paste the contents of `tests/pa4_test_P1a.txt` (or just type them out one-by-one)

+#### 2. Terminal 2
+`python src/dbms.py`
+Copy and past the contents of `tests/pa4_test_P2a.txt` (or just type them out one-by-one)

+#### 3. Terminal 1
+Copy and paste the contents of `tests/pa4_test_P1b.txt` (or just type them out one-by-one)

+#### 4. Terminal 2
+Copy and past the contents of `tests/pa4_test_P2b.txt` (or just type them out one-by-one)

+Please reach out if you have any questions or issues!

 ## Dependencies
 This program is built using Python 3.10.4 and requires Ubuntu version 18 or above.
 It uses the following standard library modules:
 - csv - for file creation/deletion/manipulation
 - re - for parsing SQL statements
 - os - for directory creation/deletion as well as file/directory existance checking
+- shutil - for creating separate copies of tables (for transactions)
 - sys - for command line argument parsing

 ## How are databases structured and managed?